 How to Make Deep Fried Pickles

 Deep fried pickles are pickles that are battered and then fried.
-To make them:
+It takes about fifteen minutes to make them:

 - Pour flour into one bowl.